ideahub99/Sparky/edge_functions.md

-# Sparky Edge Functions: Implementation Guide
+# Sparky Edge Functions: Implementation Guide (Updated)

 This document provides implementation details and code examples for the Supabase Edge Functions that power the Sparky application's backend logic.
 These server-side functions are crucial for security (protecting API keys) and performance.